clojurists-together/clojuriststogether.org/content/news/2020/april-2020-monthly-update.md

 versions.

-I've also been reconsidering some of the ideas around adding request and response protocols to Ring as a way of supplimenting map key access.
+I've also been reconsidering some of the ideas around adding request and response protocols to Ring as a way of supplementing map key access.
 Initially I considered them out of scope, as they're a performance enhancement, however they could also be used as a compatibility mechanism for middleware that supports both Ring 1 and 2